outbrain/fwumious_wabbit/SPEED.md

 - Use vectorization
 export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
 No measurable effect on laptop.
 Need to do further testing on server.
+Looking at the dissasembler it is revealed that for now Rust/LLVM isn't capable of using AVX instructions to run multiplications in parallel.
+Likely double-dereference is what's killing it - maybe it would work if we manually implemented gatherer instructions via built-ins.
 - Profile Guided Optimizations
 We tried using PGO.
 The difference was unmeasurable - at most 0.5% speed up, which is basically at the noise level.
 Given the complications of